Mobilfan/json-backend/README.md

 ## await write(server, option, value)
 Will return nothing.
 It just sets the value of the option in that server to a new value.
 If the server doesn't exist, it will raise a KeyError.
 I made it, so it has to be awaited, for the sake of uniformity.
+The option name can't be an integer, in which case it would be converted into a string.

 ## await create(server)
 Will return nothing.
 It creates a new server.
 When that server already exists, it will do nothing.
+I made it, so it has to be awaited, for the sake of uniformity.